Browser support

 Edge specifics

-Prompt and Summarizer route through Phi-4-mini (or Phi-Silica on Copilot+ PCs) with a stricter safety pipeline than Chrome’s Gemini Nano; Translator and Language Detector run dedicated on-device models.
+Prompt, Summarizer, Writer, Rewriter, and Proofreader all route through Phi-4-mini with a stricter safety pipeline than Chrome’s Gemini Nano; Translator and Language Detector run dedicated on-device models.

-- Partial means the JS API is present but the on-device model frequently refuses output.
-Summarizer often returns “low quality output blocked”; prompt may emit C0 control-character placeholders instead of text.
-The library handles both cases (strips C0/C1, normalizes streaming shape, wraps refusals in typed errors), but the model itself is the bottleneck.
+- macOS quirk: on macOS, the on-device model frequently refuses output for Prompt and Summarizer — summarizer returns “low quality output blocked”, prompt may emit C0 control-character placeholders.
+The library handles both (strips C0/C1, normalizes streaming shape, wraps refusals in typed errors), but the model itself is the bottleneck on that platform.
+Windows doesn’t reproduce this.

 Enabling on Chrome